-Did you love your View-Master as a child?
+Did you love your View-Master when you were a kid?
 I really loved mine.
-So imagine my happiness when I stumbled over this vintage View-Master and the DH gave me the accompanying vintage reels as a gift:
+So imagine my happiness when I stumbled over this vintage View-Master and my husband gave me the accompanying vintage reels as a gift:

 The putty colored View-Master (it has seen better days) was produced and distributed by Sawyer and it is a Model G, which is the first series to be made of plastic rather than Bakelite.
 Although the box has no date, it probably dates to a three-year span of 1962- 1965.

 I have two different Cinderella sets, one of which was produced for Disney in 1965 and features animation cells from the movie.